NeiloErnesto89/interactive-project2/README.md

 ### Design brief:

-My aim of this project was to provide a simple and user friendly visualisation of data for the user to compare and contrast the 28countries within the European Union based on a small range of different criteria.
+My aim of this project was to provide a simple and user friendly visualisation of data for the user to compare and contrast the 28 countries of the European Union, based on a small range of different criteria.

-I wanted to build a frontend interactive site, based on a topic that I'm very interested in and that would naturally allow me to utilise the skills I've acquired during the course.
-My aim was that the site would be easy to digest from the User's perspective, simple to navigate and also educational on this topic.
+I wanted to build a frontend interactive site, based on a topic that I'm very interested in and that also would naturally allow me to utilise the skills I've acquired during the course.
+My goal was that the site would be easy to digest from the User's perspective, simple to navigate, pleasant to interactive with and also educational on this topic.

-Using Co2 emission levels, which are used as the main pollution indicator, I also took GDP, Plastic Waste Generation per country/capita, annual death rate caused by air pollution.
-I had previously used a similar index on the website [Numbeo](https://https://www.numbeo.com/pollution/comparison.jsp), where the user could gauge different cities from around the world against one another based on a number of factors, for example:  Ireland v  Germany on air pollution levels.
-Obviously due to nature and size of countries it's not as accurate as a city-based pollution index, howeve,r I think the EU 28 nations are an interesting dataset due to the diverse nation within the EU.
+Using Co2 emission levels, which are used as the main pollution indicator, I also took GDP, Plastic Waste Generation per country/capita, and annual death rate caused by air pollution were the other data sources.
+I had previously used a similar index on the website [Numbeo](https://https://www.numbeo.com/pollution/comparison.jsp), where the user could gauge different cities from around the world against one another based on a number of factors, for example:  Ireland v  Germany,  on air pollution levels.
+Obviously due to nature and size of countries it's not as accurate as a city-based pollution index (which is an option on the site Numbeo also), however, we regards to my project, I think the EU 28 nations are an interesting dataset due to the diverse nation within the EU, so I decided against pursuing a comparator type site (for the moment).

-I felt this was a fun, interesting and very educational way to informing the user of the different ecological situations within the EU.
-So the tool is not only enjoyable but has the added benefit of showcasing to the user some important data.
+Overall, I felt this was a fun, interesting and very educational way to informing the user of the different ecological situations within the EU.
+The site is not only enjoyable and responsive but has the added benefit of showcasing to the user some important data.

 ### UX:

 Using the skills I had garnered from my last project, I felt I should continue along with a similar layout for the UX.
-My focus was on usability, with a simple and effcient design.
+My focus was on usability and responsiveness of the charts, with a simple and effcient design.
+I used a fairly monochromatic color palette (of green) and only really deviating from that with the colors on the charts and the reset button, as so to accentuate them.
+I also decided to focus almost solely on a desktop site due to the restrictive nature of dc.js and d3.js.
+I would hope in the future to work on this to improve the mobile and tablet view of the site.

 Like my first milestone project, the aim of the UX on this site is to make it as simple, legible and efficent for the user as possible.
 Data visualisation is a great way to make a chunk of numerical data more interesting, so I wanted the UX to be straightforward.
 I also wanted the data to be presented in an enjoyable manner, despite, what is in actual fact, a bit of a morbid subject.